DasEd955/tunerdesign-gpt/README.md

 ### `foundations/multi_layer_backprop.py`

-Implements a full forward and backward pass through a two-layer network (`x -> Linear -> ReLU -> Linear -> MSE`), returning gradients for all four parameter tensors.
+Implements a full forward and backward pass through a two layer network (`x -> Linear -> ReLU -> Linear -> MSE`), returning gradients for all four parameter tensors.
 This is the direct precursor to understanding how PyTorch's autograd engine propagates gradients through the transformer blocks.